shomwoys/jQuery-SmallUtils-Plugins/README.md

     $.urlize(text)

-convert text to escaped html.
+Convert text to escaped html.
 'http://...','https://...','ftp://...' convert to to &lt;a> and linebreaks convert to &lt;br>

     $().urlize(text)